sigu-training/clinical_genomics/tutorial.md

 parents, who happen to be consanguineous, are unaffected.
 Our goal is to identify the genetic variation that is responsible for the disease.

-## Get data

-This tutorial allows you to:
+At the end of this tutorial you'll learn how to:

 - perform a qualty control of the original sequenced reads in `fastq` format